top-talent-dev/test_subtensor/README.md

 # test_subtensor
- checking storage value from bittensor network
+ replica epoch function of subtensor to checking storage values from bittensor network